 The search for a performing space with a good piano led Hay Music to an additional home at Dorstone House, Dorstone, courtesy of Michael and Mary Hession, with its charming music room housing a modern Bösendorfer recital grand piano.
 The house is set in a beautiful garden and arboretum complete with ponds and small lake.
 With the possibility of bringing a lunchtime picnic on the day of a performance, the afternoon recitals here offer a charming social occasion as well as an outstanding musical experience.
 In addition, after the performance tea and cakes are available provided by fund-raising Dorstone volunteers.

-In 2015 a Trust was formed under the name of 'Hay Music Trust' which is now governed by a board of Trustees with Paul Greatbatch as Chairman and with John Stark, together with other members of the Hay Music team, arranging the concerts.
-In August 2016 Hay Music was granted charitable status (Registered Charity Number 1168901).
+In 2015 a Trust was formed under the name of 'Hay Music Trust' and in August 2016 Hay Music was granted charitable status (Registered Charity Number 1168901).

 We are particularly indebted to the Mid Wales Music Trust for their continued support of the Chamber Music Festival and to private individuals who have made financial contributions.

-A major supporter of our 2017 Chamber Music Festival was the Powys Welsh Church Act Fund (administered by the Community Foundation in Wales) and we are also greatly indebted to the following for their financial support of the 2017 Festival.
+A major supporter of our Chamber Music Festivals has been the Powys Welsh Church Act Fund (administered by the Community Foundation in Wales) and we are also greatly indebted to the following for their financial support of past Festivals.

 Kodaly Society of Wales

 In addition to financial support Hay Music is indebted to a host of individuals whose various talents and generously given time make the enterprise possible.